 Additionally, the company is certified with ISO 28007 and backed by comprehensive insurance.

 On the other hand, pirates immediately stop their attack when encountered with firepower from the vessel.
-Even seeing the arm guards waving their guns is enough to deter them.
+Even seeing the armed guards waving their guns is enough to deter them.

-Wish you have a safe passage on high risk areas and an overall good voyage throughout your contract.
+Wish you a safe passage in high-risk areas and an overall good voyage throughout your contract.